Culture & History Links

 Herbs, vegetables, and other greenery sometimes interwoven with a few flowers from the fields and gardens, are brought to Church and are blessed by the priest.
 Kept in the home throughout the year, the herbs are brewed and used for medicinal purposes for humans and livestock.

-More on the Miracle that saved Poland [Click Here]
+More on the Miracle that saved Poland and western civilization.
+[Click Here]

 Pułaski Day Uniquely Polish-American